top of page

 When my son was small and we started buying a pumpkin each year, we would decorate it several days early and put it in the window until the big day itself.
 To stop it going off, we would coat its bare insides with Vaseline to give it a protective waterproof layer.
 However, this meant that although we roasted and ate the seeds, we couldn't eat the pumpkin itself.

-But if you leave decorating your pumpkin until the actual day Halloween it will last perfectly well for that one day and night without needing anything to protect it, and then once Halloween is over you can roast it!
-Just put the top back on and put it in the oven, and once cooked its incredibly easy to scoop out the flesh for soup or pumpkin pie.
+But if you leave decorating your pumpkin until the actual day of Halloween it will last perfectly well for that one day and night without needing anything to protect it, and then once Halloween is over you can roast it!
+Just put the top back on and put it in the oven, and once cooked it's incredibly easy to scoop out the flesh for soup or pumpkin pie.

 Follow this link for some tips on how to roast a pumpkin whole.